MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 <a name="testscripts" />

-## Step 2: Unit testing your task scripts
+## Step 2: Unit test your task scripts

 The goal of unit testing is to quickly test the task script, not the external tools it's calling.
 We want to test all aspects of both success and failure paths.